PicklesIIDX/EventSystem/README.md

 # Installation

-Clone (or download) the repository and open with Unity 4.3 or higher.
+Clone (or download) the repository and open the eventsystem project with Unity 4.3 or higher.
 Older versions may work, but they have been untested.

 Alternatively, to import into an existing project, just copy the Event System folder in the Assets folder of the